Civil Defence Emergency Management Act 2002

 You could also call this:

 The Director of Civil Defence Emergency Management has all the powers needed to do their job.
-You can think of their job as keeping people safe during emergencies.
-The Director can use resources from other groups to help with this.
+You can think of the Director like a person in charge of keeping everyone safe during emergencies.
+The Director can use resources from other groups, like the New Zealand Defence Force, as provided in the Defence Act 1990, to help with emergencies.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.